CDRE/EO: Far East Disciplinary Company

 French Indochina - Tagne Island - Foreign Legion - Foreign Regiments Far East Disciplinary Company - CDRE EO - NCOs' mess - 1950s

 The NCOs of the CDRE/EO inside their mess.
-Note the unit insignia on the top of the painting.
+Note the unit insignia at the top of the painting’s carved frame.
 Collection of Andrew J. Mitchell.

 French Indochina - Tagne Island - Foreign Legion - Foreign Regiments Far East Disciplinary Company - CDRE EO - NCOs' mess - 1950s